🔷Text Prompt Detection

 -

-Specific Attribute Detection: Detect objects with specific attributes.
+Specific attribute detection: Detect objects with specific attributes.
 For example, "the open door" or "a blue chair".

-Input Item |
+Input |

-Image: The color image to be detected (must be in RGB format).
-Currently, only single image input is supported. |
+Image: Color image requiring detection (needs to be in RGB format).
+Currently only supports single image input. |

 |